aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

 - Click **Browse...** and navigate to the test application executable that was built in [Build CDI libraries and test applications](#build-cdi-libraries-and-test-applications).

+**Note**: Each executable must be individually allowed through the firewall.
+As an example cdi_test_minimal_rx.exe and cdi_test_minimal_tx.exe must be allowed individually.
+"Debug" and "Release" variants of executables must also be individually allowed.

 ## Help

 Running the ```--help``` command displays all of the command-line options for the ```cdi_test.exe``` application.